NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Methods

-While the NDF is sufficient for generating coarse grasping poses, the actual derived pose can be inaccurate due to the differences between objects.
-Such inaccuracy hinders the direct application of this method to tasks where precision is key to achieving success, such as peg-in-hole.
-Also, as it lacks tactile sensing, it cannot achieve gentle grasping and so can potentially damage the robot or object.
+While the NDF is sufficient for generating coarse grasping poses, the actual derived pose can be inaccurate due to the differences between objects, imperfect camera calibration, and incomplete point clouds.
+Such inaccuracy hinders the direct application to tasks where precision is key to achieving success, such as peg-in-hole.
+Also, as the method lacks tactile sensing, it cannot achieve gentle grasping, which can potentially damage the robot or object.
 Therefore, we aim to solve this challenge with \textit{tactile servoing} to accurately and safely achieve target contacts for grasping \cite{lepora2021pose, church_tactile_2021}.

-However, previous works on tactile servo control \cite{lepora2020optimal, lepora2021pose, church_tactile_2021,lin2022tactilegym2} cannot be directly applied because they either design or learn a tactile policy $\pi^{\text{G}_\tau}$ for a single target contact pose $\mathbf{T}^{\text{G}_\tau}$, where $\tau$ is a type of predefined contact geometry (e.g. a flat edge) and $\text{G}_\tau$ is a predefined target contact configuration for that type of geometry (e.g. normal contact to a flat edge).
+However, previous works on tactile servo control \cite{lepora2020optimal, lepora2021pose, church_tactile_2021,lin2022tactilegym2} cannot be applied directly because they either design or learn a tactile policy $\pi^{\text{G}_\tau}$ for a single target contact pose $\mathbf{T}^{\text{G}_\tau}$, where $\tau$ is a type of predefined contact geometry (e.g. a flat edge) and $\text{G}_\tau$ is a predefined target contact configuration for that type of geometry (e.g. normal contact to a flat edge).
 Thus, the robot action is

-where $i^\text{c}$ denotes a tactile image of the contact and $e$ denotes the proprioceptive feedback of the robot (usually the pose of the robot end-of-effector).
+where $i^\text{c}$ denotes a tactile image of the contact and $e$ denotes the proprioceptive feedback of the robot (usually the pose of the robot end-effector).